Reasoning Flows

 Development Interface

-Each object within the Workshop features a robust development interface that includes:
+Each object within Reasoning Flows features a robust development interface that includes:

 - Global Files: Shared code or libraries accessible by multiple objects in the same project.